 Across the nation, high school districts and networks are investing resources and staff time to support their high school alumni enrolled in colleges and universities.
 This is a growing area for secondary education that includes many creative examples such as timely advising, partnerships with higher education institutions, and technology to nudge or intervene as students move through important college milestones related to degree requirements.

 Crimsonbridge has partnered with Cristo Rey Network to help launch their GradForce platform that provides alumni advising and virtual services to graduates of 33 Cristo Rey high schools.
-This national network of high schools partners with over 50 universities and other industry partners to support their alumni along their college and career journeys.
+This national network of high school partners, with over 50 universities and other industry partners, supports their alumni throughout their college and career journeys.

 Institutions and organizations need research to make data-informed decisions about improving student success.
 Crimsonbridge Foundation has partnered with national organizations to identify and expand resources needed for higher education and community partners to better support students.
 Crimsonbridge has invested in research to fill gaps in knowledge at both the state and national levels.
 Research topics Crimsonbridge has supported include: